alpas/fireplace/README.md

 ### Alpas - The Rapid and Delightful Kotlin Web Framework.
 Easy, elegant, and productive! 🚀

->This repo is the starter template for the [Alpas web framework](https://alpas.dev).
-If you want to contribute to
->the core of Alpas framework, please visit the [core Alpas repository](https://github.com/alpas/alpas).

 Alpas is batteries-included web framework for Kotlin with a strong focus on developers' productivity.
 The main goal of Alpas is to get you started quick and enable you to move faster while letting you enjoy doing what you are the best at — crafting a delightful web app.